 Leasing of residential property in Philadelphia is also subject to Philadelphia Code ch.
 9-800, and Philadelphia Code ch.
-9-1100, which are enforced by the Philadelphia Commission on Human Relations and the Philadelphia Fair Housing Commission.
+9-1100, which are enforced by the Philadelphia Commission on Human Relations and the Philadelphia Commission on Fair Housing Commission.
 Leasing of residential property in Pittsburgh is also subject to Pittsburgh Code ch.
-659.03, which is enforced by the Pittsburgh Commission on Human Relations, and Pittsburgh Code Title Seven, Article X.
+659.03, which is enforced by the Pittsburgh Code ch.
+659.03, which is enforced by the Pittsburgh Code ch.
+659.03, which is enforced by the Pittsburgh Code ch.
+659.03, which is enforced by the Pittsburgh Code ch.
+659.03, which is enforced by the Pittsburgh Code ch.
+659.03, which is enforced by the Pittsburgh Code ch.
+659.03, which is enforced by the Pittsburgh Code ch.
+659.03, which is enforced by the Pittsburgh Code ch.
+659.03.